Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 Below are the details of the files and folders :

-- `TFIDF-LIGHTGBM`: This ipynb file outlines our first attempt on modeling our problem (We tried TF-IDF and LightGBM of Microsoft)
+- `TFIDF-LIGHTGBM.ipynb`: This ipynb file outlines our first attempt on modeling our problem (We tried TF-IDF and LightGBM of Microsoft)
 - `Final`: The folder that contains our final model explained above
 - `Baseline`: The folder that contains our baseline model (FastText)